 Two different types of punches

-Basically punches are used to create lines or texture.
-Brian said he could get by with seven different punches, however his studio has thousands of them!
+Punches are used to create lines or texture.
+Brian said he could get by with seven different punches, however, his studio has thousands of them!

 Some of our finished projects after five days of class: